 Fortunately the Dodge Boys had some ringers.
 Pete had a friend named Tony Smith, an engine builder/gunsmith from Lewistown, Montana.
 A few days before, he had called Tony and asked if he wanted to come out to the King ranch and check things out.
 A mechanical genius with an interest in oddball projects, a passion for knowledge and research, and a competitive streak from years of cycling, he knew Tony was probably the only person who could conquer this bizarre, one-off engine build.
 Not to mention have it ready in ten months.

 Around the dinner table that night, over several bottles of red wine, nine montana gearheads ranging in age from 17 to 82 gathered to discuss the feasibility of building a car to compete at the world famous Bonneville Salt Flats in only ten months time.
 It was decided that they would take the project to the next stage, study the rulebook, and search for a 1928-'38 Mopar roadster body.

-None of these guys had ever built a race car, driven a car on the salt, knew the rules of the V4F class, nor hotrodded an 80-year old flathead four cylinder.
+None of these guys had ever built a race car, driven a car on the salt, knew the rules, or hotrodded an 80-year old flathead four cylinder.
 All of them operated out of their one or two-car garages, with no fancy shop among them.

-to complicate matters, it turned out that very few '28 Dodge roadsters were ever built, and the Fast Four engine they intended to use was only produced for eight months between the fall of '27 and the spring of '28.
+to complicate matters, it turned out that very few '28 Dodge roadsters (the class required a roadster) were built, and the Fast Four engine they intended to use was only produced between the fall of 1927 and the spring of 1928.

 To make a long story short, the Montana Dodge Boys Fast Four Special did indeed make it to the salt for Speedweek 2008.

-The body, engine, and chassis, build independently in different garages across Montana, met each other for the first time only 10 days before the car headed to the salt.
+The body, engine, and chassis, built independently in different garages across Montana, met each other for the first time only 10 days before the car headed to the salt.
 The engine was fired for the first time only three days prior. amazingly, the Fast Four Special went 108.4 MPH on it's very first drive, easily qualifying to break the existing 98.6 MPH record!

 ...with TEN Bonneville and Two el mirage Landspeed Records since, the rest is history...